spiral/docs/docs/en/basics/orm.md

 }
 ```

-Yu can also request a repository from the container.
+You can also request a repository from the container.
 The framework uses [IoC injections](../advanced/injectors.md) to
 inject repositories into your code that implement `Cycle\ORM\RepositoryInterface`.

 ```php